sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 <strong>IMPORTANT:</strong><br> An important point to understand is the behavior of the (0,1) attribute values when first creating and sharing a workbook.
 If we share this workbook with the "Cust_Json" column in the table, the Sales Managers team (attribute value=1) will also have the column immediately in the table because they are allowed.
 If we prefer that they have to manually add it, then simply remove the column from the table.
 They will be able to add it back manually, because they are permitted by the attribute's value for visibility, to access it in the list of available data source columns.
 </aside>

-Let's remove the column from table display so it is not displayed by default:
+Let's remove the column from table display, so it is not displayed by default:

 <img src="assets/cls19.png" width="800"/>